2021 Offshore General Sailing Instructions (GSIs)

 12.6 A notice of protests and requests for redress filed, approximate hearing times, and place of hearing will be posted on the Official Notice Board within 30 minutes after the end of protest time.

 12.7 It is the responsibility of each skipper to check the Official Notice Board to see if his/her boat has been cited in a Protest or scored OCS, ZFP, BFD or DPI.

-13.0 Scoring for all events will be time on time unless amended in the Event Notice.
+13.0 Scoring for all events will be Time on Time (ToT) using the standard PHRF W/L ratings except the Distance Series shall be scored using the PHRF CR ratings unless amended in the Event Notice.

 13.1 Scoring System for Daily Results: For the Spring, Fall, Winter, and Long Distance daily results, the “Low-Point Scoring System” described in RRS Appendix A will be used except that:

 a) Rules A2, A8, A9 do not apply.

 b) A boat that did not start, did not finish, retired, or was disqualified shall be scored points for the finishing place one more than the number of boats competing in that race.
 This modifies Rule A4.2.